 Symptoms of COVID‑19 in children may be similar to many other common illnesses, including croup.
 Both croup and COVID‑19 can cause cold-like symptoms, fever and cough.

 If your child is coughing and showing cold-like symptoms, it is best to get them tested for COVID‑19 so you can protect yourself and others.
-Remember, getting your child vaccinated when eligible is the best way to prevent severe COVID‑19 symptoms.
+Remember, getting your child vaccinated is the best way to prevent severe COVID‑19 symptoms.
 If you think your child may have COVID‑19, watch for these warning signs that they need emergency care.

 Is croup contagious?

 Viral croup can be contagious.
 When your child coughs or sneezes, they may spread viruses through the air.
-They should be considered contagious for about 1 day before symptoms start and up to 4-5 days after their symptoms have started.

 How long does croup cough last?